 And truthfully, I don't really feel much for it, even though I cannot find anything specifically wrong with it.
 The drawing works, so so, and though the colour is a little 'damp' I cannot fault it too much.

-I often play a game with myself when facing uncertainty and while trying to assess a new study I've done by imagining that it was not by me, but someone else.
+I often play a game with myself when facing uncertainty and while trying to assess a new study I've done by imagining that it was not done by me, but someone else.
 Somehow, I look for that space of neutrality where I can play pretend as if I were six years old again.
-But more about this another time, more to be revealed, as my friends say, about this wild exercise that I cannot imagine anyone else actually performing this for themselves.
+But more about that another time, more to be revealed, as my friends say about this wild exercise that I can't imagine anyone else (actually sane enough) to still be performing this slight of hand for themselves.
 How many nuts can there be in a bag of coffee anyway?

 But it then occurs to me that in this case, like for so much art everywhere, maybe the picture is just not that interesting?
-Indeed, as I look at it now, I could probably affirm that.
+Indeed, as I look at it now, I probably think that.

 "Est-ce-qu'elle brille?" ("Is she extraordinary?")